andreistoicu/spring-fundamentals-wantsome_2025/src/main/resources/exercises.md

 DB1.
 Save a Book entity with columns for id, version, title, price and embeddable Author (name, age) in a database.

-DB2.
-Update and findAll on the Book entity.